 Royal Conservatory of Music & Toronto Metropolitan University

 Enrolled in Advanced Certificate in Early Childhood Music Education

 Thompson Rivers University, Kamloops, BC

 Diploma in Jazz Studies (Honours)

 Music is in all of us from the time we hear our mother's heartbeat in the womb.
 Our first instrument is our body combined with our senses of sight, touch, and sound.

 We learn music like we learn a language: by listening, imitating, and eventually finding our own voice.

-Too often, students are expected to learn to play an instrument and read music before they have fully nurtured this connection to their own bodies, ears, and voices.
+Too often, students are expected to learn to play an instrument and read music before they have fully nurtured this connection.

 The transition from ear/body/voice into reading and writing is a delicate process that requires awareness and sensitivity.

 I am passionately dedicated to fostering a holistic connection to music for all of my students so they may discover and express their own inner voice.